 How to Make Gluten-Free Cheesecake

-- Process the mixture until it resembles sand.
+- Start by adding the nuts, brown sugar and melted butter to a food processor.
+Process the mixture until it resembles sand.
 You don’t want big pieces of nuts.

-- Mix together the sour cream, sugar and vanilla for the topping and set aside for later.
+3. In a large bowl, mix together the sour cream, sugar and vanilla for the topping and set aside for later.

-5. Make the filling!
+4. Make the filling!
 Add the cream cheese and sugar to a mixing bowl.
 Mix to combine then add the eggs one at a time.
+Cut a vanilla bean down the middle and scrape out the seeds.
+With the mixer running on low, add the vanilla bean, extract and almond extract and heavy cream to the cream cheese mixture.

 - Gently beat the eggs.
-The first trick to preventing cheesecake from cracking is to be sure not to over-beat the eggs.
+The first trick to preventing gluten-free cheesecake from cracking is to be sure not to over-beat the eggs.
 Add them one at a time with the mix running on medium speed.

 - Keep the oven door shut.
 Sudden drops in temperature can cause cheesecake to crack!
 Be sure to leave the oven door shut the whole time during baking.